elucian/bee/syntax/composite.md

 **example**
 ```
--- create a list of ASCII characters
+-- create a list of symbols
 make a := () @ (A);

 -- create a list using a literal